Gravitational memory and soft theorems: The local perspective

 BMS symmetries are diffs acting on future null infinity that preserve its intrinsic geometric properties~\cite{Wald:1984rg, Geroch:1977big}.
 Their extension to the bulk is obtained by requiring that they maintain the retarded Bondi gauge conditions.
 The corresponding diff has the asymptotic form

-where~$D_a$ is the covariant derivative on the 2-sphere, and~$D^2$ is the corresponding Laplacian.
-The scalar function~$T(\theta^a)$ appearing in the time diff generates supertranslations, while~$Y^a$'s are globally-defined conformal Killing vectors on the sphere and thus generate the~$SL(2,\mathbb{C})$ algebra (isomorphic to the Lorentz transformations).\footnote{In extended versions of the BMS group, the generators~$Y^a$ include all local conformal transformations and diffs on the sphere~\cite{Barnich:2009se}.}
+where~$D_a$ is the covariant derivative on the two-sphere, and~$D^2$ is the corresponding Laplacian.
+The scalar function~$T(\theta^a)$ appearing in the time diff generates supertranslations, while~$Y^a$'s are globally-defined conformal Killing vectors on the sphere.\footnote{In extended versions of the BMS group, the generators~$Y^a$ include all local conformal transformations and diffs on the sphere~\cite{Barnich:2009se}.}

 Under the diff~\eqref{BMSdiffgeneral}, the shear tensor transforms as~\cite{Blanchet:2020ngx,Blanchet:2023pce}

 where in the last step we have performed the STF decomposition:~$f(U, \theta^a) = \sum_{\ell} N_L f_L(U)$.
 We can compare this result with the expansion of~$C_{ab}$ in terms of~${\cal U}_{L}(U)$ and~${\cal V}_{L}(U)$, obtained by combining~\eqref{CH} and~\eqref{HijPN}.
 Since~$f(U, \theta^a)$ is linear in~$U$ according to Eq.~\eqref{BMSdiffgeneral}, we see that a BMS transformation allows us to remove the constant and linear-in-$U$ terms in the radiative multipole moments, via the identification (for~$\ell \geq 2$)